Photonic Exceptional Points in Holography and QCD: Exceptional point and timelike entanglement entropy

 \section{Exceptional point and timelike entanglement entropy}

-Recently, there has been significant progress in defining and using entanglement measures in time \cite{Doi:2023zaf, Milekhin:2025ycm, Xu:2024yvf}, which quantify quantum correlations across timelike boundaries.
+Recently, there has been significant interest in defining and using entanglement measures in time \cite{Doi:2023zaf, Milekhin:2025ycm, Xu:2024yvf}, which quantifies quantum correlations across timelike boundaries.
 In particular, \cite{Glorioso:2024xan} defined mutual information in time, \cite{Nunez:2025gxq} and \cite{Ghodrati:2023uef} used it for holographic confining geometries, \cite{Guo:2025pru} used it for probing the interior of black holes, \cite{Ikeda:2025gju} applied it in quantum energy teleportation, among other works.

 The new timelike entanglement entropy (TEE), being complex-valued, can serve as a powerful tool to probe exceptional points in non-Hermitian systems such as our photonic setup.
 Additionally, the imaginary part of pseudo-entropy is linked to the emergence of the time coordinate in holography and cosmology.
-Since the arrow of time is intrinsically connected to the increase of entropy, a non-Hermitian open quantum system with decay could model it, with exceptional points playing a vital role.
-It has also been conjectured that traversable AdS wormholes are associated with the non-Hermitian properties of the density matrix and the imaginary part of pseudo-entropy.
-Therefore, building connections between photonic exceptional points, the coalescence of eigenvalues and eigenstates, and pseudo-entropy would be interesting, potentially enabling tests of holographic conjectures in optical systems such as photonic crystals and exceptional rings.
-This could also help to build a picture of how the time coordinate emerges from the Euclidean CFT using exceptional points in PT-symmetric systems.

 TEE is defined via the modular Hamiltonian or replica trick on a timelike interval $\lbrack t_1, t_2 \rbrack$ in the boundary theory, often yielding a complex value